Joseph Defaux: Biography

-He was born in Gaurain-Ramecroix, Tournai, on April 20, 1860.
-Defaux was first a stonemason and soon became involved in trade union activity, trying to organize the working class.
+Defaux was born in Gaurain-Ramecroix, Tournai, on April 20, 1860.
+He was first a stonemason and soon became involved in trade union activity, trying to organize the working class.
 For this reason, he had a hard time dealing with the local employers and had to look for another job, which he found during the construction of the Edingen-Ronse-Vloesberg railway.
 He nevertheless became the first permanent secretary of the stonemasons' union in Tournai and remained so until 1918.

 In his native village he became a municipal councilor (1904), alderman (1908) and mayor (1912–1920).
 He was also a provincial councilor for Hainaut (1912–1918).

 In 1918 he succeeded Émile Royer, who died during the World War I, as a socialist representative for the Tournai – Aat district.
 He then exercised this mandate until his death.
 He remained unmarried.

 In Gaurain-Ramecroix a monument was erected in his memory and there is a Résidence Joseph Defaux.